pes2ug23cs178/ML_C_PES2UG23CS178_Dinakar_Emmanuel/ML_Assignment/Test1/README.md

 ```

 **4. Setup the Dataset**
-- Download the RAVDESS dataset.
-- Unzip the `Audio_Speech_Actors_01-24.zip` file.
-- Download the RAVDESS song dataset.
+- Download the RAVDESS speech and song datasets.
-- Unzip the `Audio_Speech_01-24.zip` file.
+- Unzip both the files.
-- Place the unzipped folders inside a `datasets` directory in the root of the project.
+- Place the unzipped folders inside a `datasets` directory in the root of the project as `audio_song_actors_01-24` and `audio_speech_actors_01-24`

 ## Usage